GLOSSARY OF TERMS COMMONLY USED IN WICCA

 WAXING MOON – This is the Moon phase between the Dark Moon and Full Moon when the Moon is growing in visibility.
 This is a good time to do magic where you would gain something like to gain money or health.

-WHEEL OF THE YEAR – this is the term used to describe the 8 Sabbats of the year; Yule, Imbolc, Ostara, Beltane, Litha, Lughnasadh, Mabon and Samhain.
+WHEEL OF THE YEAR – This is the term used to describe the 8 Sabbats of the year; Yule, Imbolc, Ostara, Beltane, Litha, Lughnasadh, Mabon and Samhain.

 WITCHCRAFT – This is the practice of magic.
 It doesn’t have to have anything to do with religion.

-Paranormal Psychic Forums
+Paranormal Psychic Chat & Forums

-Psychic paranormal community Forums for like minded individuals who wish to connect, chat and share.
+Community chat forums for like minded individuals who wish to connect, chat and share.

 A different way of life!
 A different spiritual journey!